Mark Clayton (American football, born 1961): Early life

-Career
+Professional career

 Clayton started his career in 1983 on the bench, appearing sporadically on offense but working as the team's primary punt returner.
 For the season he had six catches for 114 yards and one touchdown, while returning 60 punts for 392 yards and a touchdown.
 His first highlight game came on October 9 against the Buffalo Bills in a 38–35 loss; he had his first touchdown come through the air: in the third quarter, he threw a pass to Mark Duper that went 48 yards for a touchdown.
 In the following quarter, he would catch a 14-yard pass from Dan Marino for his first receiving touchdown.

 He became a star in 1984.
 Playing in 15 games, he caught 73 passes for 1,389 yards for a league leading 18 touchdowns while garnering his first selection to the Pro Bowl.
 He made his first playoff appearance that year as the Dolphins coasted to a 14–2 record.
 His performance in Week 16 against the Dallas Cowboys earned him AFC Offensive Player of the Week honors.
 He caught just four passes for 150 yards, but three were for touchdowns, including the game winner in the fourth quarter.
 His eighteen touchdowns were the most by a receiver in one season until it was surpassed in 1987 by Jerry Rice; Clayton's 1984 mark is still tied for the third highest total in NFL history.
 In the Divisional Round game against the Seattle Seahawks, he caught five passes for 75 yards for a touchdown in the 31–10 win.
 The following week, he caught four passes for 95 yards and a score as they beat the Pittsburgh Steelers in the AFC Championship 45–28.
 In Super Bowl XIX, facing the San Francisco 49ers, he caught six passes for 92 yards, but the Dolphins failed to solve the stifling defense of the San Francisco 49ers in the 38–16 loss.
-Although Clayton appeared in twelve postseason games for a career, he caught just one more touchdown pass after 1984 (doing so in the 1990 Divisional Round game against Kansas City).
+Although Clayton appeared in twelve postseason games for a career, he caught just one more touchdown pass after 1984 (doing so in the 1990 Wild Card game against Kansas City).